What is the role mental training plays in dealing with concussions?

 One of sports most unspoken about and misunderstood problems

 Chronic Traumatic Encephalopathy (CTE) is a growing concern in the world of sports.
 While the amount of information known about CTE is relatively sparse, one thing for sure is known, that concussions are the leading cause of an athlete developing this degenerative brain disease.
 In the world of sport psychology consulting, working with athletes, who put themselves into positions on a daily basis to sustain a concussion can lead to many psychological issues, such as anxiety, worry and a constant focus on the next game, there are things that can be done to help, such as relaxation, goal setting and arousal control.
-However, once CTE sets in the qualifications needed to deal with these individuals goes beyond the simple role of a sport psychology consultant.
+However, once CTE sets in the qualifications needed to deal with these individuals goes beyond the simple role of a mental conditioning consultant.
 Through the following weeks it will be shown what steps a sports psychology consultant can do, the qualifications needed to help athletes with concussions and the diversity of the issue at hand.

 What is CTE?